sawyermcbride/surgeview-business-manager/docs/api.md

 ## Description
 This endpoint updates an existing order based on the provided `orderId`.
 At least one of the fields, `youtubeUrl` or `channelName`, must be provided to perform the update.
 The request expects a JSON body.

+### Authorization
+You must have one of the following authenticated roles to access this end point
+- `Admin`
+- `manager`

 ## Request

 ### Headers